Workplace Laws

 Child Labor

-The U.S. Department of Labor enforces Fair Labor Standards Act of 1938 (FLSA), limiting the extent of work that children can perform.
 If you think that an employer is in violation of the child labor Laws, you can contact the Office of Employment Standards at (785) 296-5000 ext.
 1068.
 This office will then conduct an investigation of the complaint or we will refer it to the U.S. Department of Labor/Wage & Hour Division for action.